dcos/dcos-cli/design/setup.md

 `dcos-core-cli` bundled in the DC/OS CLI, and skips installation of `dcos-enterprise-cli`.
 The user will see an informative deprecation message indicating a web-page where they can go to in order to download the plugins manually (https://downloads.dcos.io/cli/index.html).

+### Service plugins

+The CLI also makes a request to the `/package/list` endpoint in order to get the list of services running on the cluster.
+If that requests fails (eg. insufficient permissions), the CLI skips auto-installation of service plugins.
+Otherwise, for each installed service, the CLI installs its plugin through Cosmos.
+This is done by making a request to `/package/describe` and downloading the CLI in the `package.resources.cli` field.